License key problems

 Please note that ‘localhost’ URLs don’t count towards your license activations, so you can use the plugin locally for development and on your live site.

-- Is it being blocked by one of your security plugins? – Some WordPress security plugins may interfere with your license key and stop it from working.
+- Is your license activation being blocked by one of your security plugins? – Some WordPress security plugins may interfere with your license key and stop it from working.
 To check this, deactivate all your plugins (except for our plugin and WooCommerce, if using) and enter the license key again.
 If it works then one of your plugins is blocking the license key – probably your security plugin.
 The iThemes Security plugin has a setting called ‘Filter Suspicious Query Strings in the URL’ which causes this problem, so disable this setting.
 If you’re using a different security plugin then look for a setting with a similar name.

 - Are you using a Coming Soon or Maintenance Mode plugin? – If you’re using a coming soon or maintenance mode plugin then it is likely to block your license key from being activated.
 To resolve the issue, simply deactivate the maintenance mode or coming soon plugin.
 If you need to leave it active, deactivate it temporarily to test the license key activation process and then reactivate the plugin.